walterhiggins/WMPJS/README.md

           player.sendMessage("I never heard of a " + animal);
       }
     };

-    exports.animalSounds = function( player ) {
+    function animalSounds = function( player ){
       input(player, "What's your favorite animal - cat, chicken, cow, horse, pig, sheep or wolf?", onInput);
-    };
+    }
+    exports.animalSounds = animalSounds;

 Save your file then issue the `js refresh()` or `reload` command to reload all Javascript code.
 Then at the in-game prompt issue the following command:

     /js animalSounds( self );

 You will be prompted to type the name of your favorite animal.
 Press the *T* key to enter text then type in any of the following: cat, chicken, cow, horse, pig, sheep, wolf.
-When you hit enter you should hear an appropriate sound - a wolf bar, cow moo and so on.
-If you don't enter any of the above animals, then the program responds with a message saying it never heard of whatever it was you typed.
+When you hit enter you should hear an appropriate sound - a wolf bark, cow moo, and so on.
+If you give any other answer, the program responds with a message saying it never heard of such an animal.

 The switch statement works much like the *if-else-if* construct we used in chapter 9 .
 We could have written the *animalSounds.js* module using an if-else-if form: